 This course is designed to help students consolidate the key principles of general education, biblical knowledge, and Christian ministry.
 Students will answer questions that integrate and synthesize key principles of biblical understanding, biblical worldview, spiritual transformation, communication of truth, and leadership and ministry principles.
 Pass/Fail

 Coaching

-COA 201 Foundations of Coaching (3)
+COA 501 Applied Financial Analysis (3)